When and how CNNs generalize to out-of-distribution category-viewpoint combinations: Selectivity and Invariance

-In the paper, we used $i^{\star k}$, $S^k_c$, $I^k_p$ to denote the \textit{preferred category}, selectivity score with respect to category and invariance score with respect to pose respectively.
+In the paper, we used $i^{\star k}$, $S^k_c$, $I^k_v$ to denote the \textit{preferred category}, selectivity score with respect to category and invariance score with respect to viewpoint respectively.
 We also presented these equations to compute these quantities:

-We now present how to compute the selectivity with respect to pose, and invariance with respect to category, denoted as $S^k_p$ and $I^k_c$ respectively.
-These can be obtained by first finding the \textit{preferred pose}, denoted as $j^{\star k}$, and proceeding as in the above equations:
+We now present how to compute the selectivity with respect to viewpoint, and invariance with respect to category, denoted as $S^k_v$ and $I^k_c$ respectively.
+These can be obtained by first finding the \textit{preferred viewpoint}, denoted as $j^{\star k}$, and proceeding as in the above equations:

-Observe that like $S^k_c$, $S^k_p$ is a value between $0$ and $1$, and higher value indicates that the neuron is more active for the \emph{preferred pose} as compared to the rest of the poses. $I^k_c$ too is a value between $0$ and $1$, with higher values indicating higher invariance to the category for images containing the \textit{preferred pose}.
+Observe that like $S^k_c$, $S^k_v$ is a value between $0$ and $1$, and higher value indicates that the neuron is more active for the \emph{preferred viewpoint} as compared to the rest of the viewpoints. $I^k_c$ too is a value between $0$ and $1$, with higher values indicating higher invariance to the category for images containing the \textit{preferred viewpoint}.